Maximum Coverage $k$-Antichains and Chains: A Greedy Approach: Introduction

-We obtain this result by creating tight DAG instances where \texttt{greedy} covers exactly a $(1-(1-1/k)^k)$ fraction of the optimal, for $k=2,3$.
-Generalizing these results for $k>3$ would prove the same $(1-1/e)$ ratio as for general set systems.
+We obtain this result by creating DAG instances where \texttt{greedy} covers exactly a $(1-(1-1/k)^k)$ fraction of the optimal.
+For chains, we give a graph for every $k > 1$.
+For antichains, we give two graphs for $k=2,3$.
+We leave the open problem, whether the antichain case can also be generalized to all $k>3$.
 For the partition problems we obtain the following result.

 \begin{restatable}{theorem}{lowerboundpartition} For MCP, there exists a class of DAGs of increasing size, such that the number of chains taken by \texttt{greedy} is a $\log_4(|V|)$ factor away from the optimal $\alpha_1=2$.
 For MAP, the same result holds for \texttt{greedy} antichains and $\beta_1=2$. \end{restatable}